fernbacher/linux-for-begginers/index.md

 - Almost every distro has a wiki section, a forum, a server, or something to help you out, like the [Arch](https://fernbacher.github.io/linux-for-begginers/#useful) wiki linked above.

 6. Which Linux Distro should i install?
-- As a newbie, you should look forward to install something like [Manjaro](https://manjaro.org/) or [PopOS](https://pop.system76.com/), after spending some time on it, you can see what Linux can be, by doing it yourself, installing [Debian](https://www.debian.org/), [Arch](https://archlinux.org/) or their system-d free versions linked [at the top](https://fernbacher.github.io/linux-for-begginers/#distros)
+- As a newbie, you should look forward to install something like [Manjaro](https://manjaro.org/), [PopOS](https://pop.system76.com/) or [Linux Mint](https://linuxmint.com/) after spending some time on it, you can see what Linux can be, by doing it yourself, installing [Debian](https://www.debian.org/), [Arch](https://archlinux.org/) or their system-d free versions linked [at the top](https://fernbacher.github.io/linux-for-begginers/#distros)

 7. How can i extract a .tar.zst archive?
 - Run the command `tar -xvf yourarchivename.tar.zst`

-`Updated; 23.11.2021`
+`Updated; 26.11.2021`

  **Made with love for what Linux is about and what it offers us, by [Fernbacher](https://github.com/fernbacher).**